AHS Citation Packets

-- In your writing, if you are using a fact, an idea, or a direct quote from a source other than your own mind, you must either cite with a signal phrase (e.g. “So-and-so writes…”) OR place a parenthetical (in-text) citation after the information.
+- In your writing, if you are using a fact, an idea, or a direct quote from any source other than your own mind, you must either cite with a signal phrase (e.g. “So-and-so writes…”) OR place a parenthetical (in-text) citation after the information.

 - In your speaking, you must cite your source(s) aloud by telling the audience where the information was found.
 You can usually do this by telling them these three things: 1) the author, 2) the title of the article/book/web page title, and the name of the source the information was published by, like The New York Times.